erichte-ibm/skiboot/doc/secvar/driver-api.rst

 intialization.
 This hook should perform any initialization logic required for the other hooks to operate.

+IMPORTANT: If this hook returns an error (non-zero) code, secvar will immediately halt the boot.
+When implementing this hook, consider the implications of any errors in initialization, and whether they may affect the secure state.
+For example, if secure state is indeterminable due to some hardware failure, this is grounds for a halt.

 This hook should only be called once.
 Subsequent calls should have no effect, or raise an error.